DUNE/ND_Production/run-genie/README.md

    - `ARCUBE_EXPOSURE`, with number of POT
    - `ARCUBE_XSEC_FILE`, with the .xml file with all the cross sections.
 It's ok a precomputed file downloaded from https://scisoft.fnal.gov/scisoft/packages/genie_xsec/
    - `ARCUBE_INDEX`, if you run on the cluster this should be initialized with the first argument passed to the executable, if you run in bash this index can be updated each loop
-5. Execute run-genie.sh, inside a loop to produce more files
+5. Execute `run-genie.sh`, inside a loop to produce more files

-N. B. Make sure that all the files are inside ARCUBE_DIR, which is the directory bounded with container
+N. B. Make sure that all the files are inside `ARCUBE_DIR`, which is the directory bounded with container

 ## Production from bash
 You just need to do `source setup-genie.sh` and everything should work.
 You should see: